-- Large and small conference rooms with large televisions.
-Each conference room is equipped with technology for Bluetooth, virtual cameras for streaming and conferences, and internet access.
+- Large and small conference rooms with large televisions and universal design furniture.
+Each conference room is equipped with technology for Bluetooth, virtual cameras for streaming and conferences, and internet access

-- Books and articles on a variety of diversity, equity, inclusion topics
+- Books that can be borrowed and articles on a variety of diversity, equity and inclusion topics

 What is a Counterspace?